glideapps/autotune/README.md

 </body>
 ```

-Autotune will test the options you've given between `<autotune>` tags, and automatically favor the option that gets most users to click `Sign up`.
+Autotune will randomly assign either the `clean`, `busy`, or `extra-busy` class to your `body` tag, and then begin to favor the class that performs the best.

 ### "Log in" or "Sign in"?